openfaas/faas/DEV.md

 Functions run as Docker containers with the Watchdog component embedded to handle communication with the API Gateway.

+You can find the [reference documentation for the Watchdog here](https://github.com/alexellis/faas/tree/master/watchdog).

 **Markdown Parser**

 This is the basis of a function which generates HTML from MarkDown: